danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

   - "Rapid Prototyping with ChatGPT: OAS Pension Calculator Part 1"
 ---

 There's something deeply appealing about vanilla JavaScript.
-In a world of constantly changing frameworks and build tools, I find myself drawn to the simplicity of writing code that just works with what the browser provides.
-No complex build systems with countless dependencies that become fragile as Node.js versions update and tooling incompatibilities emerge.
-No webpack configurations that break after minor updates, no Babel transforms that suddenly stop working, no package-lock.json conflicts that consume entire afternoons.
+In a world of constantly changing frameworks and build tools, I'm drawn to code that just works with what browsers provide, no fragile dependency chains, breaking webpack configs, or afternoon-consuming package-lock conflicts.

 Over the years, I've built several portfolio projects like the [OAS Delay Calculator](https://danielabar.github.io/oas-delay-calculator-prototype/) and [Just Breathe](https://danielabar.github.io/just-breathe/) using almost entirely native web APIs, and each time, I'm reminded of how powerful modern browsers have become, and how refreshing it is to skip the build complexity entirely.